 Risk transfer means getting another party to accept the risk, such as having a syndicate like Lloyd’s of London provide insurance for the venture.
 This is what happens when organizations take out any form of insurance: the insurer assumes the risk and the responsibility for restitution should losses occur.

-Risks can also be transferred through contracts, as often happens in construction projects where the builder assumes any risks associated with faulty construction.
+Another way to transfer risk is through contracts.
+This often happens in construction projects.
+The builder assumes any risks associated with faulty construction.
 Hedging strategies, futures contracts, and derivatives are other forms of transferring financial risks to others.
-Risks can also be pooled, and a group may decide to spread risk among its members and if any one of them suffers a loss, they all contribute to restitution.
+Another option is to pool risks; a group may decide to spread risk among its members.
+If any one of them suffers a loss, they all contribute to restitution.

 4. Risk Retention